docker/extensions-sdk/README.md

 docker desktop plugin rm my-plugin
 ```

-## Development workflow of a plugin

-In a plugin directory, run `yarn start` (or equivalent depending on the plugin UI code and packaging tools) to start the plugin UI on a specific port, for example 3000.

-In the pinata repository, go to `client/desktop-ui` and run `yarn dev`.

-In the pinata repository, go to `client/desktop` and run `yarn dev --plugin-<my-plugin>-devPort=3000`.

-Finally, open the plugin tab in the Docker Desktop UI.
-Any code changes should reflect live as you modify your plugin code.

 ## Plugin API

 The plugin API exposes a set of [functions](https://github.com/docker/pinata/blob/desktop-plugins/client/plugin-preload/src/index.ts#L8-L19) that can be used to run commands in the host or in container inside the VM, e.g: